-British Museum worker sacked after items found ‘missing, stolen or damaged’
+British Museum worker sacked after items found ‘stolen or damaged’

 The matter is also under investigation by the economic crime command of the Metropolitan Police